bcomnes/old-bret.io/_posts/articles/2013-06-26-ruby-on-windows.md

 tags: [Ruby, Website, Documentation]
 published: true
 ---
-Here are my notes to get ruby up and running on windows in no time.
+Here are my notes to get ruby up and running on windows since I seem to forget a detail every time I go to install it

 ### Steps to install ruby on windows.